uk27/OnlineRecommender/Tutorial-2.md

 > Split the data into a training set and a test set.
 The results of the model on the training set will be tested on the test set.
 Then call the NaiveBayes.train() function to train the data.
 - NaiveBayes.train() allows for an optional smoothing parameter.
 - NaiveBayes.train() also allows for model type parameter.
 The default type is 'multinomial'.
-The other options are

 ```Python

 # Split data approximately into training and test